djfrrresh/SecretMessageBot/README.md

 # SecretMessageBot | PHP Telegram bot

 Bot for anonymous communication in a group.
-Write messages tagging a specific person, the rest of the members will not be able to see them
+Write messages tagging a specific person, the rest of the members will not be able to see them.
+The bot has a function to change the language from Russian to English

 ### Screenshots